 Part of the fabrics and metal I used were screenprinted and patinated with pieces of text by the Dutch 17th century playwright Joost van den Vondel.

-The fabrics were screenprinted with paint, but I used a liver of sulphur solution, which I’d thickened, to print with on copper, leaving a darker patina where this ‘paint’ touches the copper.
+The fabrics were screenprinted with paint, but I used a liver of sulphur solution to print with on copper, leaving a black patina where this ‘paint’ touches the copper.

 This is part of a larger installation with which I want to depict our natural and essential need to connect and feel connected.